-Up until I serendipitously received my wilderness Arcteryx hiking backpack (the kind you DON’T NEED to bring on your RTW trip!), I had a massive crush on Gregory packs.
+I’ve been crushing on Gregory packs for years.
 They’re insanely good gear and have a reputation for fitting many body types.
 The Border 25 travel backpack has several useful outside pockets, and it’s digital nomad (tech!) friendly.
 It’s not flashy – a plus for international travel in my opinion.
 Some who own this travelpack note that the laptop compartment does a great job of coddling your electronics but can make for a rigid feel against your back depending on your size.

 Tom Bihn Smart Alec: (26L)

 A lovely, understated, top-loading small backpack.
 Super durable.
 Lots of exterior attachment points.
 Can add a TSA-friendly laptop sleeve.
 Purpose-built travel backpack.
 As this company is known for excellent design and ethical practices, your bag isn’t being build on the backs of poor Chinese.
 Expect to pay for the living wages associated with good products.
 The guy who turned me onto this bag reckons it’s the best travel backpack for digital nomads.

 Hands down one of the most popular RTW travel backpacks on the market.
 Not only is Osprey a company with years of backpack design experience, they will repair or replace any product failures free of charge.
 People love that you can zip away the very comfortable shoulder and hip straps.
 People don’t love that the laptop compartment is far away from your body: any outdoor backpacker can tell you heavier items should be close to your back to prevent strain.
 Lots who own this travelpack like the accessibility outer pockets provide.
 One tester said he fit just as much in the 30 as he did the 40 because of the 30’s great design.